-The divisor heap algorithm clearly shows merit on this example while the quotient heap algorithm does poorly.
-The reason is simple, $\{\alpha^2 - 3, \beta^2 + st - 1\}$ are small divisors with very large quotients, i.e.: they are frequently used to reduce terms during the division.
-This is typically the case for towers of algebraic extensions, so we expect the divisor heap algorithm to be a valuable tool for computing in these domains.
+The divisor heap algorithm performs well on this example (and the quotient heap algorithm poorly) because $\{\alpha^2-3,\beta^2+st-1\}$ are small divisors with large quotients, i.e., they are frequently used to reduce terms during the division.
+The time and space requirements of the divisor heap algorithm scale linearly with the total number of reduction steps, so we expect it to be especially useful for divisions in the presence of algebraic extensions.